colterrtsmith/bravo-URL-shortener/README.txt

 URL shortener by Colter Smith

 This a simple URL shortener.

 The frontend is in React and runs on localhost:3000.
+'npm install' must be run before the frontend is started.
 It can be started with 'npm start'.

 The backend is in Node and runs on localhost:3001.
 It can be started with 'npm start'